renzilin/NanoForenSTR/README.md

 ## Usage

 In our manuscript, we use the option `LA`, which is also recommended, to genotype the Forensic STRs.
 There are 2 options for genotyping STRs.
-The first one is quick mode, which is just a test version.
+The first one is quick mode, which is a test version.
 The second mode uses SW to handle the mismatch and gap problem